CrasedCrashout/brew/README.md

 # Welcome to Elixir Studios' GBA Emulator!

-We hope you enjoy over 50+ games!
+We hope you enjoy over 60+ games!
 Found a bug?
 Feature request?
+Game Request?
 Submit a ticket via the Support page!

 Our games cannot be blocked, everything runs locally in your browser!